davidtchiu/davidtchiu.github.io/teaching/cs475/tut1/index.md

   - **Line 44**: returns `0` before exiting the program.
 This value is not arbitrary -- the `0` signifies a normal exit, while a non-zero value indicates an error.

-- **Do these exercises (not graded):**

-  - Modify `types.c` so that it reads two strings from standard input using `scanf()` and stores them in the same character array str.
-    - First, prompt the user to enter a string and read it into `str` using `scanf("%s", str)`.
-No that's not a typo, you **don't** scan into `&str`, because, as it turns out, a string is already a pointer/address (See: tutorial 2).
+###### The Input Buffer, and Why Using scanf() for String Acquisition Is UnSafe
+When you prompt for input, everything you type is stored as a string in an "input buffer."
+The calls to `scanf()` then process what's in this buffer.

+  - Modify the main function in `types.c` to contain just this segment of code:
     ```c
+    char name[10];
     printf("Enter your full name: ");
-      scanf("%s", str);
+    scanf("%s", name);
-      printf("You entered %s\n", str);
+    printf("You entered %s\n", name);

+    int num = 99;
+    printf("Enter a number: ");
+    scanf("%d", &num);
+    printf("You entered %d\n", num);
     ```

-      - Try entering input that contains spaces.
-What part of the input is stored in `str`?
-    - Without asking the user for new input, immediately call `scanf()` again to read another string into `str`.
-      ```c
+    - Note that a character buffer `name` has been declared with a length of just 10.
+    - Compile and run this code.
+    - Enter `Ada`: what happens?
+Should be normal execution, bringing you to the next input prompt for a number.
+The first call, you placed "Ada" in the input buffer and the `scanf("%s",name)` clears the buffer.
+When you make the second call, the buffer being empty, it waits and prompts the user again for the number, which will again get read by `scanf()`.
+    - Now Enter `Ada Ada`: what happens?
+This is weird.
+Did your second `scanf()` get "skipped"?
+Here's what it looked like for me:
+      ```txt
-      printf("Enter your full name: ");
+      Enter your full name: Ada Ada
-      scanf("%s", str);
-      scanf("%s", str);
-      printf("You entered %s\n", str);
+      You entered Ada
+      Enter a number: You entered 99
       ```

-      - What does this second call read?
-Where did that input come from?
-    - Now run the program again, but this time enter a single long string (longer than 12 characters).
-      - What do you observe after each `scanf()` call?
-      - Why is this behavior potentially dangerous?
-    - In your own words, explain how `scanf()` decides when to stop reading and what happens to any characters it does not consume.
+      It's important to understand what happened.
+The first "Ada" get read in properly, but the second "Ada" remains in the *input buffer*.
+When `scanf(%d, &num)` gets called later, it begins scanning the *input buffer* again, and attempts to read the second "Ada".
+But this time, it gets to `'A'` and can't convert it to an integer, as it's being asked to do.
+So that second `scanf()` actually fails and `num` is never re-assigned, remaining as `99`, which gets printed out.

+    - Enter `Michelangelo` (which is longer than your `name` array): What happens?
+Not only did C not catch the fact that the input string exceeds the length of the buffer, what's worse, the behavior of this `scanf` is *undefined*.
+Sometimes, I get a "stack smashing" error and the program quits.
+Other times, the program might proceed as if nothing's wrong at all!

+      ```txt
+      Enter your full name: Michelangelo
+      You entered Michelangelo
+      Enter a number: 10
+      You entered 10
+      *** stack smashing detected ***: terminated
+      Aborted
+      ```

+    - Here's what likely happened in my run.
+When I entered "Michelangelo" it exceeded the `name` array by 3 places (`l`, `o`, and the null terminating character for strings `\0`).
+Those three character had to go somewhere, so C allowed them to overwrite existing memory.

+    - This is called **Stack Smashing** and it's a dangerous problem.
+What if the existing memory was the contents of another variable in you program?
+Then suddenly the value of that variable has changed without you knowing!

+For now, it looks like `scanf()` is only safe to use with primitive types like ints and doubles.
+You will learn later how to properly acquire string inputs from the user using [fgets()](https://www.geeksforgeeks.org/fgets-gets-c-language/).

+###### Ungraded Check-In
   - Write a program `temperature.c` that prompts the user for a temperature in Fahrenheit, and converts it to Celsius.
 Round temperatures off to the nearest hundredth degree.
+Here's the conversion: $$C	= 5/9(F − 32)$$.
+(Beware of integer divide)

   - Update `temperature.c` so that it asks the user whether they'd like to do another conversion after each conversion.
-If the user enters `'y'` then perform another conversion, exit the program if the user enters `'n'`, and if the user enters neither of those options, prompt again.
-(Hint: C's while-loop syntax is exactly the same as Java's).
+If the user enters the character `'y'` then perform another conversion, exit the program if the user enters `'n'`, and if the user enters neither of those options, prompt again.

 <!--